EthanEFung/minesweeper/README.md

 - [ ] make this into vim go!
 (Where all the operations are exclusively std vim operations)
 - [ ] create light and dark mode
 - [x] add how to play menu
+- [ ] allow users to jump multiple rows or columns